Skip to content

 snippet source | anchor

-When sending, publishing, scheduling, or invoking a message type for the first time, Wolverine runs though a series of rules to determine what endpoint(s) subscribes to the message type.
+When sending, publishing, scheduling, or invoking a message type for the first time, Wolverine runs through a series of rules to determine what endpoint(s) subscribes to the message type.
 Those rules in order of precedence are:

 1. Explicit subscription rules